davaureli/NBD_LabSession/README.md

 2) pcap reading:

    2.a) Reading a pcap file by python, extracting info and splitting it.
+Reading part ca be divided into sequential or parallel.

    2.b) Create the Dataframe from a starting pcap, analyzing different statistics from flow-based to Geographical referentiation IP addresses